AntondeGroot/Flashbook/README.md

 -	LaTeX environments like matrices are not included

 ### TODO
-- Use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
+- Perhaps use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
 Although, now it is easy to alter questions by opening .tex files in Wordpad or TeXnicCenter.
 - Add option to convert pdf to jpg files.
 This will speed up the syncing of books between devices.

 # The program explained